c4rlo/runapp/README.md

 an easy way to run your Wayland compositor as well as user services and applications under systemd.

 In fact, runapp is inspired by `uwsm app`, which has a similar feature set.
-However, compared to it and other alternatives, runapp is very fast (native executable written in C++) and has minimal dependencies (only systemd, no Python, binary is <200K).
+However, compared to it and other alternatives, runapp is very fast (native executable written in modern C++) and has minimal dependencies (only systemd, no Python, binary is <200K).

 ## Installation